 Oxycodone is a narcotic pain reliever.
-Also, taking it can lead to a host of side effects, some which can be mild and others which can be severe.
-Not everyone who takes oxycodone and other opiates experiences the same side effects.
-All prescription medications can cause some side effects but individuals can take them without issue.
-In general Oxycodone is used to treat moderate to severe pain and has the potential to cause physical and psychological dependence and addiction.
-How you tolerate the medication and whether side effects appear depends on several factors including how your body metabolizes the drug, the amount taken and whether or not you are already tolerant to opiates.
-Oxycodone medications are marketed under a variety of names including OxyContin.
+Also, taking it can lead to a host of side effects, some of which can be mild and others, which can be severe.
+Not everyone who takes oxycodone and other opiates experience the same side effects.
+All prescription medications can cause some side effects, but individuals can take them without issue.
+In general, Oxycodone is used to treat moderate to severe pain and can cause physical and psychological dependence and addiction.
+How you tolerate the medication and whether side effects appear on several factors, including how your body metabolizes the drug, the amount is taken, and whether or not you are already tolerant to opiates.
+Oxycodone medications are marketed under a variety of names, including OxyContin.

 Oxycodone comes in short-acting and long-acting preparations and combination products.
 Some of these combination products include other active ingredients such as acetaminophen.
 Side effects can also vary widely depending on the oxycodone product you are taking.

 Some Oxycodone side effects can also be serious.
 In general, constipation is one of the most commonly reported side effects of opiate use.

 Other common effects also include:

 Some side effects can be more serious and should be reported to a doctor immediately.
 These can also include:

 - Compulsive feeling to keep taking the drug